St. Lawrence species

 Fresh in autumn and in winter.

 Males and females mate in autumn, and fertilization takes place internally.
 Females lay eggs in gelatinous masses, protected in rock crevices.
-The parents watch over the eggs until they hatch, usually after 2 to 3 months.
+The parents watch over the eggs until they hatch, usually after two to three months.

 The ocean pout has an elongated body similar to that of the eel, with a continuous dorsal fin.
 Its anal fin extends from the middle of its belly to its tail, connecting with the caudal fin.
 The pectoral fins are large and rounded, often tinged with red or orange.
 The large head is similar to that of a toad, with a wide mouth and plump lips.
 The jaws have two rows of blunt, conical teeth.

-The upper part of the body is yellow to reddish-brown, mottled with olive-green or gray spots.
+The upper part of the body is yellow to reddish brown, mottled with olive green or grey spots.
 Its underside is pale, somewhat yellowish.

-Found close to the bottom, at depths of over 300 m.
+Found close to the bottom, at depths greater than 300 m.

-The ocean pout tolerates water temperatures between -0.5 ° C and 16 ° C.
+The ocean pout tolerates water temperatures between −0.5 and 16 °C.

 The ocean pout is often found between algae and rocks on rather hard bottoms.